 For national clients, he has led the environmental due diligence in several major environmental industry corporate acquisitions and divestitures.
 Most recently, Tom and Gail spearheaded due diligence for a client’s acquisition of a tax equity interest in over $100M of solar projects in Massachusetts.
 Tom also assisted a major client in its evaluation of Superfund liabilities prior to its $1.25 billion acquisition of a national hazardous waste and oil re-refining business.
 In another transaction, he led the firm’s participation in environmental due diligence and permit transfers for more than 50 licensed hazardous waste facilities located in 31 states and Canada.

-Recently, the MassDEP Commissioner appointed Tom to the Commonwealth’s Solid Waste Advisory Committee.
-He also currently serves as Vice-Chairman of the Board of Directors of the Environmental Business Council and on the Steering Committee of the Massachusetts Chapter of the National Waste and Recycling Association.
-As part of his pro-bono work, Tom serves as Chairman of the Board of Directors of Keep Massachusetts Beautiful and as Clerk of Virginia Thurston Healing Garden, Inc. Tom regularly chairs and speaks at seminars on environmental issues for the Environmental Business Council of New England, Boston Bar Association, and Massachusetts Continuing Legal Education.
-He is the author of “Solid Waste Law and Regulation” in Massachusetts Environmental Law.
+Tom serves on the Commonwealth’s Solid Waste Advisory Committee.
+He also currently serves on the Environmental Business Council and on the Steering Committee of the Massachusetts Chapter of the National Waste and Recycling Association.
+As part of his pro-bono work, Tom serves as Chairman of the Board of Directors of Keep Massachusetts Beautiful and as Clerk of the Virginia Thurston Healing Garden, Inc. Tom regularly chairs and speaks at seminars on environmental issues for the Environmental Business Council of New England, Boston Bar Association, and Massachusetts Continuing Legal Education.
+He is the co-author with Peter Durning of “Solid Waste Law and Regulation” in Massachusetts Environmental Law.
 Tom holds a BS in biology from Hobart College and a J.D., cum laude, from Suffolk University Law School.
 He is admitted to practice in Massachusetts and New York.